Comboni Missionary Sisters: Notable

+Sr. Gabriella Bottani, who was the coordinator of "Talitha Kum" - Uisg (International Union of Superiors General), was awarded the Heroes Award Winner in 2019, 2021.

-Alicia Vacas Moro, who was a nurse and leader in the Comboni Missionary Sisters, was awarded the International Women of Courage Award in 2021 after being nominated by the Holy See.
+Sr. Alicia Vacas Moro, who was a nurse and leader in the Comboni Missionary Sisters, was awarded the International Women of Courage Award in 2021 after being nominated by the Holy See.

+Sr. Inma Cuesta, who was director of the Office of Ethnic Ministry of the Catholic Diocese of Richmond, was awarded the NCADDHM (The National Catholic Administration Diocesan Directors for Hispanic Ministry) 30th Anniversary National Recognition Awards in 2023.